-While this type of fund will protect your income at the point when you buy an annuity, your pension savings will still be exposed to risk, and can go down as well as up in value, as long-term bonds span a long investment period – and nobody knows what the future will bring.
+While this type of fund will try and make sure you get the best income possible, your pension savings will still be exposed to risk, and can go down as well as up in value, as long-term bonds span a long investment period – and nobody knows what the future will bring.

 Bonds can also provide a steady and defined income, as you receive a fixed level of interest but, bear in mind, that’s only if you hold them directly and sell them at their redemption date.
 And bondholders are ahead of shareholders in getting their money back if a company goes into liquidation.
 However, if you’re investing through a fund this might not be the case – so it’s important to check.

 It’s important to remember that bonds aren’t risk free

 Many investors use bonds to balance out the risk and return in their portfolios as they’re generally considered safer than investing in the stockmarket.
 But, as we’ve already mentioned, they aren’t risk free.